dljimenez2324/DavidCalculator/README.md

 Peer Reviewed by Neo See <br>
 Comments: Found an issue where after pressing the equal button and then pressing a number key will append the pressed number to the string number.
-Desgin idea to make the display area box larger so it doesn't change when the number is pressed.
+Desgin idea to make the display area box larger so it doesn't change when the number is pressed. <br> <br>

+David Response: <br>
+Modifications made to include Neo's review